-We've all stepped away from cooking eggs or a bag of popcorn, only to find the kitchen full of stinky smoke and nasty mess to clean up.
+We’ve all stepped away from cooking eggs or a bag of popcorn only to return and find the kitchen full of stinky smoke and a nasty mess to clean up.
 If your smoke detector batteries get a workout when you cook, here are some things to consider.

 Clearing The Air

 Once you’ve determined there is no fire or chance of one igniting, clear the air.
 Open the windows and start getting fresh air into your space.

 Turn on the kitchen exhaust fan and any local bathroom fans just to get the air moving.
 Once you can safely handle the burnt product, get it bagged up and out of your house.

 Do not try to cover the smell of burnt food with a standard air freshener; the smell of flowers on top of fire is not pleasant.
 If possible, neutralize the unpleasant odor with an acid – like vinegar or lemon juice – or treat your space with vanilla extract.